sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 In the above Fine-tuning, `train_iob_stream` is the training data that generate at beginning of the tutorial which includes 10,000 sentences, `dev_iob_stream` is the testing data of 1000 sentences, and `glove_model.embedding` is glove embedding which describes in the above section.

 ![workflow](Screenshots/workflow.png)

+now save the model with Syntax model as workflow model so we can directly test on the input text.